Ethan Brookes

 Ethan Alexander Brookes (born 23 May 2001) is an English cricketer.
 He made his first-class debut on 10 September 2019, for Warwickshire in the 2019 County Championship.
 He made his List A debut on 22 July 2021, for Warwickshire in the 2021 Royal London One-Day Cup.

 On 8 August 2023, Worcestershire announced that Brookes would be joining the club on a two-year deal following the conclusion of the 2023 season.
 He signed a new three-year contract with the club in June 2025.

+Most recently, he is playing for Sylhet Titans in the 2026 Bangladesh Premier League.